CMake in AimRT

 AimRT’s CMake Options

 The AimRT framework consists of its interface layer, runtime core, plus multiple plugins and tools.
-During build, you can configure CMake options to select partial or complete components for compilation.
-The detailed CMake options are as follows:
+During the build, you can choose to build some or all of them by configuring CMake options.
+The detailed list of CMake options is as follows:

 CMake Option Name